insure logo

 • Keep detailed records.
 Document conversations with your insurer.
 List the dates, times, and descriptions of your conversations with your insurer, adjuster, and those repairing your home.
 Make sure to jot down your adjuster’s name and contact information.

-• Obtain repair estimates—three is usually required—from trusted contractors.
-Get written bids, including details of all materials used and prices on a line-by-line basis from licensed contractors.
+• Obtain repair estimates from trusted contractors.
+Get written bids, including details of all materials used and prices, on a line-by-line basis from licensed contractors.
 Don’t make permanent repairs and keep all damaged property until insurers have inspected your losses.

 • Keep receipts.
-If you make temporary repairs or have to relocate from your home while it’s being repaired, keep records of your expenses since they’re likely to be covered by your homeowners policy.
+If you make temporary repairs or have to relocate from your home while it’s being repaired, keep records of your expenses since they will likely be covered by your homeowners policy.

 • Negotiate.
 If you don’t think your insurance company has offered you a fair settlement, don’t be afraid to negotiate with your insurer.
 If you can’t agree, you can take action by consulting an attorney or hiring a licensed public adjuster to act on your behalf.
 You can also contact your state’s insurance regulator to check your consumer rights and make a complaint if necessary.